SamScherer1/SwiftDJITutorials/source/ios-tutorials/GSDemo.md

     }
 ~~~

 Next, We need to modify the **MKMapViewDelegate** method to what is shown below.
-It will check the annotation variable's class and set its annotationView as a **AircraftAnnotationView** Class type object:
+It will set the annotation's annotationView to a **AircraftAnnotationView** Class type object if it's an AircraftAnnotation:

 ~~~Swift
     func mapView(_ mapView: MKMapView, viewFor annotation: MKAnnotation) -> MKAnnotationView? {